koh3n/assistant-chatbot/README.md

   - Custom async logic to handle delay in sending reminder notifications

 # Escalation to Human Assistance
-- This could be implemented as a fallback action when the bot's confidence in predicting a response falls below a certain threshold
+- This could be implemented as a fallback action when the bot's confidence in predicting a response falls below a certain threshold.
 - Currently the fallback action is to not reply and listen again for the user's next input.
 This could be changed to send a message or email to a human assistant with the details of the conversation.
 - However, from a functional standpoint this might not be the most useful feature as the user would most likely be able to do the task their self.